juokaz/blog.webspecies.co.uk/_posts/2011-05-09-jekyll-back-to-the-basics-of-web.markdown

 Static pages are static, thus requiring some workarounds for your usual dynamic parts.
 Contact forms cannot be implemented as there is no handler for handling the POST data.
 Luckily there are services like [Wufoo](http://wufoo.com/) which work for most of the tasks, but require more fiddling that just creating a PHP handler.
 Same is for comments, ratings etc. anything requiring to store data.

 There is no online interface for editing so it won’t work well for clients' websites.
-I can image hacks which would make it somewhat possible, but let’s leave them out.
+I can imagine hacks which would make it somewhat possible, but let’s leave them out.
 This is not an issue for me as there is no need to edit anything on this blog once it’s deployed (I can redeploy in a matter of seconds anyway), however clients will need this feature.
 Thus rendering Jekyll usable only for your own projects or limited-editing websites.

 That’s pretty much it.
 Well, at least for me.
 If none of that sound like a big show stopper, I suggest you try it out.